-The THS4302 amplifier can be used to drive highperformance analog-to-digital converters. example circuits are presented below.
+The THS4303 amplifier can be used to drive high-performance analog-to-digital converters.
+Two example circuits are presented below.

 The first circuit uses a wideband transformer to convert a single-ended input signal into a differential signal.
-The amplified signal from the output of the THS4302 is fed through a low-pass filter, via an isolation resistor and an ac-coupling capacitor, to the transformer.
+The amplified signal from the output of the THS4303 is fed through a low-pass filter, via an isolation resistor and an ac-coupling capacitor, to the transformer.

-For applications without signal content at dc, this method of driving ADCs is useful.
+For applications without signal content at dc, this method of driving ADCs is very useful.
 Where dc information content is required, the THS4500 family of fully differential amplifiers may be applicable.

-Figure 46.
+Figure 45.
 Driving an ADC Via a Transformer

 The second circuit depicts single-ended ADC drive.
-While not recommended for optimum performance using converters with differential inputs, satisfactory performance can sometimes be achieved with singleended input drive.
+While not recommended for optimum performance using converters with differential inputs, satisfactory performance can sometimes be achieved with single-ended input drive.
 An example circuit is shown here for reference.

-Figure 47.
+Figure 46.
 Driving an ADC With a Single-Ended Input

+NOTE:
-should be driven differentially.
-See the

-THS4500 family of devices for more
+For best performance, high-speed ADCs should be driven differentially.
+See the THS4500 family of devices for more information.

-Driving Capacitive Loads

-information.
+DRIVING CAPACITIVE LOADS

 One of the most demanding, and yet very common, load conditions for an op amp is capacitive loading.
 Often, the capacitive load is the input of an A/D converter, including additional external capacitance, which may be recommended to improve A/D linearity.
-High-speed amplifiers like the THS4302 can be susceptible to decreased stability and closed-loop response peaking when a capacitive load is placed directly on the output pin.
+High-speed amplifiers like the THS4303 can be very susceptible to decreased stability and closed-loop response peaking when a capacitive load is placed directly on the output pin.
 When the amplifier's open-loop output resistance is considered, this capacitive load introduces an additional pole in the signal path that can decrease the phase margin.
-When the primary considerations are frequency response flatness, pulse response fidelity, or distortion, the simplest and most effective solution is to isolate the capacitive load from the feedback loop inserting a series isolation resistor between the amplifier output and the capacitive load.
+When the primary considerations are frequency response flatness, pulse response fidelity, or distortion, the simplest and most effective solution is to isolate the capacitive load from the feedback loop by inserting a series isolation resistor between the amplifier output and the capacitive load.

 The Typical Characteristics show the recommended isolation resistor vs capacitive load and the resulting frequency response at the load.
-Parasitic capacitive loads greater than 2 pF can begin to degrade the performance of the THS4302.
+Parasitic capacitive loads greater than 2 pF can begin to degrade the performance of the THS4303.
 Long PC board traces, unmatched cables, and connections to multiple devices can easily cause this value to be exceeded.
-Always consider this effect carefully, and add the recommended series resistor as close as possible to the THS4302 output pin (see Board Layout Guidelines).
+Always consider this effect carefully, and add the recommended series resistor as close as possible to the THS4303 output pin (see Board Layout Guidelines).